Paul and George

 They both ended up in the sandbox, Paul face down in the sand with the bicycle and George on top of him.
 Paul had sand in his nostrils and began to sneeze.
 That was enough for George to get off Paul and up on his feet.

 A bit shaky and stunned from this abrupt end to their ride, they both simultaneously looked at each other, asking with their eyes, “What shall we do now?”

 Paul had a mischievous look in his eyes.
 Without a word, he started walking towards the garage.
-With George right there on his heels Paul opened the squeaky door, peeked inside and gave George the ok look to step right in.
+With George right there on his heels, Paul opened the squeaky garage door, peeked inside and gave George the ok nod to step right in.